insin/nwb/docs/Configuration.md

 This file should export either a configuration object or a function which creates a configuration object when called.

-If a function is exported, it will be called *after* nwb has ensured the appropriate `NODE_ENV` environment variable has been set for the command being run.
+If a function is exported:

+* it will be called *after* nwb has ensured the appropriate `NODE_ENV` environment variable has been set for the command being run.
+* it will be passed an object containing the following properties:
+  * `command`: the name of the nwb command currently being executed.
+  * `webpack`: nwb's version of the `webpack` module (for use if you need to [add extra Webpack plugins](#pluginsextra-array) to the generated configuration).

 ### Configuration Fields